Connect with us

 Match Preview: Wigan Athletic v Port Vale (Saturday, 2pm)

-travel to on Saturday in .
+Port Vale travel to Wigan Athletic on Saturday in League One.

-The visitors come into the game on the back of a defeat in their last match, having lost to Town 2-0 away.
+The visitors come into the game on the back of a defeat in their last match, having lost to Northampton Town 2-0 away.

 Vale are 21st in the table after 40 games, of which they have won 10 and drawn nine, earning 39 points.

-are 11 places ahead of the Valiants in 10th, with 17 wins and eight draws putting them on 59 points.
+Wigan are 11 places ahead of the Valiants in 10th, with 17 wins and eight draws putting them on 59 points.

 With 38 goals in 40 games so far this season, the visitors are scoring at below the league average rate with 0.9 goals per game.
 And they are conceding more than average, letting in 63 goals at a rate of 1.6 per game.